 Accessing unexplored regions of sequence space in directed enzyme evolution via insertion/deletion mutagenesis

-Insertions and deletions (InDels) are frequently observed in natural protein evolution, yet their potential remains untapped in laboratory evolution.
-Here we introduce a transposon mutagenesis approach (TRIAD) to generate libraries of random variants with short in-frame InDels, and screen TRIAD libraries to evolve a promiscuous arylesterase activity in a phosphotriesterase.
-The evolution exhibits features that are distinct from previous point mutagenesis campaigns: while the average activity of TRIAD variants is more deleterious, a larger proportion has successfully adapted for the new activity, and different functional profiles emerge: (i) both strong and weak trade-off between original vs promiscuous activity are observed; (ii) trade-off is more severe (20- to 35-fold increased kcat/KM in arylesterase with 60-400-fold decreases in the original phosphotriesterase activity) and (iii) improvements show up in kcat rather than just in KM, suggesting novel adaptive solutions.
-These distinct features make TRIAD an alternative to widely used point mutagenesis, providing access to functional innovations and traversing unexplored fitness landscape regions.
+Abstract: Insertions and deletions (InDels) are frequently observed in natural protein evolution, yet their potential remains untapped in laboratory evolution.
+Here we introduce a transposon-based mutagenesis approach (TRIAD) to generate libraries of random variants with short in-frame InDels, and screen TRIAD libraries to evolve a promiscuous arylesterase activity in a phosphotriesterase.
+The evolution exhibits features that differ from previous point mutagenesis campaigns: while the average activity of TRIAD variants is more compromised, a larger proportion has successfully adapted for the activity.
+Different functional profiles emerge: (i) both strong and weak trade-off between activities are observed; (ii) trade-off is more severe (20- to 35-fold increased kcat/KM in arylesterase with 60-400-fold decreases in phosphotriesterase activity) and (iii) improvements are present in kcat rather than just in KM, suggesting adaptive solutions.
+These distinct features make TRIAD an alternative to widely used point mutagenesis, accessing functional innovations and traversing unexplored fitness landscape regions.